DHTMLX/docs-spreadsheet/docs/functions.md

 });
 ~~~

-After that, the formula can be used in cells just like any built-in function:
+After that, you can use the formula in cells just like any built-in function:

 ~~~js
 spreadsheet.parse([